bachan/articles/ab_testing_in_tiki_search_1/README.md

 ## Modelling the CTR Distribution

 It is hard to model the CTR distribution directly, because of those peaks caused by users with low "view" counts.
-Instead of trying to do that, let’s model it indirectly.
-Let’s start from the "views".
-Here’s how a typical views distribution looks like in Tiki Search:
+Instead of trying to do that, let's model it indirectly.
+Let's start from the "views".
+Here's how a typical views distribution looks like in Tiki Search:

 ![](files/02_views_distribution_products.png)

 It looks much "nicer" than the CTR one, so we can model it using log-normal distribution.
-Here’s the python code to do that:
+Here's the python code to do that:

 ```python
 import matplotlib.pyplot as plt